What is JSX?

 .

-That is, we have opening and closing tags denoted using angle brackes (<
+The syntax of creating JSX elements resembles that of creating HTML elements.
+That is, we have opening and closing tags denoted using angle brackets (<

 and >

-).
-This makes perfect sense because all UI libraries/frameworks, at the end of the day, create HTML elements.
-So why not use an HTML-like syntax if at the end that code is to be used to create HTML elements anyway.
+This makes really good sense because all UI libraries/frameworks, at the end of the day, create HTML elements, so why not use an HTML-like syntax for the UI if our code is to be used to create HTML elements anyway.

 React comes with a handful of predefined elements which are its abstractions over HTML DOM elements.
-And they are represented just like they'd be in actual HTML source code.
+And in JSX, they are represented just like they'd be in normal HTML source code.

 For example, if we want to create an <h1>